 6D: It’s a dimension dedicated to the life cycle management of a building.

 Model checking is a fundamental element in computer science and by extension in BIM.
 Model checking could be described as the detailed process of examining a particular system model on whether or not is meeting certain criteria.
 It’s understandable that model checking has tremendous importance for BIM.

 There are various BIM viewer tools that could help a lot during this effort.
-Solibri and Navisworks are two reliable softwares that can offer a lot towards that direction.
+Solibri and Navisworks are two reliable pieces of software that can offer a lot toward that direction.
 In a sentence, they could be used for design coordinating and compliance checking purposes.
 Similarly, a tool like Revit can be part of this procedure.